cjdbarlow/Part-One/volumes_and_capacities.md

 The FRC allows blood in the pulmonary circulation to become oxygenated throughout the respiratory cycle (if there was no FRC, then at expiration the lungs would be empty and no oxygenation would occur).

 * **Oxygen Reserve**
-FRC is the only clinically modifiable oxygen store in the body, and allows continual oxygenation of blood during apnoeic periods.
+FRC is the only clinically modifiable oxygen store in the body, and allows continual oxygenation of blood during apneic periods.